Aggravated Assault

 The Crown prosecutor must first establish the time and location of the offence and the identity of the perpetrator.
 Then, the prosecutor must prove that:

-- The accused intentionally applied force to the victim and foresaw that bodily harm could result;
+• The accused intentionally applied force to the victim and foresaw that bodily harm could occur;

 Unlike other criminal offences, the Crown prosecutor does not need to prove that the accused intended to maim, wound, or disfigure the victim.
 The required intent is simply the objective foresight of bodily harm.